 First proposed in 1923, the Equal Rights Amendment didn’t receive Congressional approval until 1972, after which it went to the state legislatures for ratification.
-For the amendment to be ratified, three-fourths of the states had to pass it within seven years.
+For the amendment to be ratified, three-fourths of the states had to ratify it within seven years.

 The Equal Rights Amendment had strong bipartisan support in the ‘70s, and it seemed bound for ratification—that is until mom, wife, and political advocate Phyllis Schlafly came along and mobilized a grassroots campaign against it.

 What happened to the Equal Rights Amendment?

-In 1977, only 35 states had signed on to ratify the ERA out of the 38 total needed for the amendment to pass.
-Congress had even provided a deadline extension for the ERA’s ratification.
+In 1977, only 35 states had ratified the ERA out of the 38 needed for the amendment to be adopted.
+Congress had even tried to provide a deadline extension for the ERA’s ratification.

 That reinforced the resolve of lawmakers, who knew the ERA would be even more devastating if ratified federally.
-Women would have been subject to the draft, and any recognition of biological differences between men and women would have been dissolved.
+Women might be subject to the draft, and any recognition of biological differences between men and women would have been dissolved.

 But even though the deadline for the ERA’s ratification expired—twice over, and by a few decades—that fact has not stopped progressives from arguing that it isn’t too late to still enshrine it in the U.S. Constitution.

-In 2017, Nevada became the first state to ratify the ERA since 1977—part of the proponents’ efforts to bolsters its claim that the ERA was still on the table.
+In 2017, Nevada became the first state to ratify the ERA since 1977—part of the proponents’ efforts to bolsters their claim that the ERA was still on the table.
 In 2018, Illinois signed on as well.
 Theoretically, 37 states had signed on at that point—with two of those states having done so far past the deadline.

-But when the Department of Justice told Virginia that its vote could not count since the ERA was no longer up for debate, Nevada, Illinois, and Virginia joined in a lawsuit against the national archivist—the official charged with administering the process of ratifying a constitutional amendment.
+But when the Department of Justice told Virginia that its vote could not count since the ERA was no longer up for debate, Nevada, Illinois, and Virginia joined in a lawsuit against the National Archivist—the official charged with administering the process of ratifying a constitutional amendment.

 But, despite these states’ crafty attempts to breathe life into a long-dead amendment, even President Biden’s Department of Justice recognized this attempt to resuscitate the Equal Rights Amendment was not feasible.

-In January 2022, the Office of Legal Counsel in the Biden Administration’s Department of Justice announced it was defending the archivist and reiterated its January 2020 opinion that “because 38 states had not ratified the proposed amendment before that deadline’s expiration, the ERA is not a part of the United States Constitution and the Archivist of the United States may not certify it as such.”
+In January 2022, the Office of Legal Counsel in the Biden Administration’s Department of Justice announced it was defending the Archivist and reiterated its January 2020 opinion that “because 38 states had not ratified the proposed amendment before that deadline’s expiration, the ERA is not a part of the United States Constitution and the Archivist of the United States may not certify it as such.”

 In February 2022, Virginia Attorney General Jason Miyares announced that the commonwealth was reversing its legal position and withdrawing from a lawsuit seeking to ratify the Equal Rights Amendment.

-So, the Equal Rights Amendment is going nowhere, which brings us to the question of why it was wrong in the first place.
+Let’s be clear: despite this latest push for ratification, the Equal Rights Amendment is going nowhere, which brings us to the question of why it was wrong in the first place.